ok-nick/opensource.contentauth.org/docs/manifest/ingredients.md

 Digital assets are often not created entirely from scratch, but instead created from one or more existing assets, for example placing an image into a layer in Photoshop.
 Such constituent assets are called _ingredients_.

+This documentation covers C2PA v1 ingredients.
+The [C2PA Technical Specification](https://c2pa.org/specifications/specifications/1.4/specs/C2PA_Specification.html#_ingredient) also describes improved v2 ingredients.

 :::note
-This documentation covers C2PA v1 ingredients.
-The [C2PA Technical Specification](https://c2pa.org/specifications/specifications/1.34/specs/C2PA_Specification.html#_ingredient) also describes improved v2 ingredients.
+The C2PA Technical Specification describes _ingredient assertions_ but the CAI SDK treats ingredients separately as their own objects in the JSON manifest rather than as a type of assertion.
 :::

 ## Ingredient objects